drmofoluke/drmofoluke/_publications/2020-01-13-transnational-entrepreneurs-dynamics-in-entrepreneurial-ecosystems-a-critical-review.md

 ---
-title: "Transnational Entrepreneurs’Dynamics in Entrepreneurial Ecosystems: A Critical Review.
+title: "Transnational Entrepreneurs’ Dynamics in Entrepreneurial Ecosystems: A Critical Review.
 Journal of Entrepreneurship and Innovation in Emerging Economies"
 collection: publications
 category: manuscripts
 permalink: /publication/2020-01-13-transnational-entrepreneurs-dynamics-in-entrepreneurial-ecosystems-a-critical-review